mpesavento/probabilistic_graphical_models/representation_final_exam.md

 ## Q1 Template models
 On each campus there are several Computer Science students and several Psychology students (each student belongs to one xor the other group).
 We have a binary variable LL for whether the campus is large, a binary variable SS for whether the CS student is shy, a binary variable CC for whether the Psychology student likes computers, and a binary variable FF for whether the Computer Science student is friends with the Psychology student.
 Which of the following plate models can represent this scenario?

+overlapping plate model, not B (neither student type contains F) nor D (only one type of student, so no xor) Is whether the campus being big or small
+Large vs small campus
+A - campus with L, surrounding CS students (SF) and Psych students (CF) CORRECT

 ## Q2 Partition Function
 Partition Function.
 Which of the following is a use of the partition function?

 * One can subtract the partition function from factor products in order to convert them into probabilities.
-* One can divide factor products by the partition function in order to convert them into probabilities.
+**** One can divide factor products by the partition function in order to convert them into probabilities.
 * The partition function is used only in the context of Bayesian networks, not Markov networks.
-* The partition function is useless and should be ignored
+* The partition function is useless and should be ignored CORRECT

 ## Q3 I-Equivalence *
 Let TT be any directed tree (not a polytree) over nn nodes, where n \geq 1n≥1.
 A directed tree is a traditional tree, where each node has at most one parent and there is only one root, i.e., all but one node has exactly one parent.
 (In a polytree, nodes may have multiple parents.)
 How many networks (including itself) are I-equivalent to TT? n
-1
+INCORRECT *** 1
 n+1
 Depends on the specific structure of TT